adgx/lcn-pose/README.md

 For questions, issues, or contributions, please:

 1. Open an issue on GitHub
-2. Contact the development team
-3. Check the documentation for common solutions

 ---

 ## Acknowledgements

-This repository is based on the original TensorFlow implementation released by the authors of the ICCV 2019 paper.
+This repository is based on the original TensorFlow implementation released by the authors of the ICCV 2019 paper <a href="https://github.com/CHUNYUWANG/lcn-pose"> Link</a> <br>
 We thank them for making their research publicly available and contributing to the open-source community.

 ### References